Saturday, October 11, 2 - 6 pm

 What You Can Do:

 - Create a team and fund raise online!
-(Use the registration link above.)
+(Use the link to the fundraising site above.)

 - Compete with your friends to raise the most money